-Pista Kulfi is the sweetest, delicious and lip-smacking frozen dessert made with milk, sugar, pistachio, khoya and cardamom powder
+Pista Kulfi is the sweetest, most delicious, and lip-smacking frozen dessert made with milk, sugar, pistachio, khoya, and cardamom powder

-Basically, kulfi’s are traditional Pakistani dessert. this is very popular in neighboring countries like India and Bangladesh too.
+Basically, kulfi is a traditional Pakistani dessert. this is very popular in neighboring countries like India and Bangladesh too.
 Moreover, kulfi’s have a very similar texture and appearance to normal ice cream.
 However, these are richer and creamier. also, there are several variants to kulfis, though I didn’t share more kulfi recipes except for a few_today I would be sharing the Pista kulfi recipe.

-If we go with the history of kulfi then come to know that mainly kulfi is a Persian word and the origin of this recipe go back to the Mughal dynasty even before the conception of the Mughal dynasty, sweet thick evaporated milk was famous with the Hindu community. the Mughal community, topped the same mixture with pistachios, saffron. and gave a shape of a cone to the deep freeze in slurry ice.
+If we go with the history of kulfi then come to know that mainly kulfi is a Persian word and the origin of this recipe goes back to the Mughal dynasty even before the conception of the Mughal dynasty, sweet thick evaporated milk was famous with the Hindu community. the Mughal community topped the same mixture with pistachios and saffron. and gave a shape of a cone to the deep freeze in slurry ice.

 - Firstly, use full cream milk for the best results.

 - furthermore, you can replace sugar with condensed milk. this helps to give nice flavor and thickness.

 - Additionally, to prepare badam kulfi, add chopped badam pieces. or you can also add badam powder.

 - most noteworthy, use a thick-bottomed pan and keep stirring in between. else there are chances for milk to burn.

 - finally, you can also use ice cream popsicles or kulfi molds to prepare perfect kulfis as served in restaurants.

 - I added a few drops of color since I heard artificial food color isn’t good for health this is the reason my pista kulfi isn’t looking green